8ta4/pun/DONTREADME.md

 Instead, `pun` uses large language models to score how recognizable each word is, then filters based on those scores.

-> Can the score be negative?
+> Can the recognizability score be negative?

 No, because it's a percentage.